 The oil painting on the left started out with an orange sky and cool blue water, it was loosely based on an image of the highway coming home during sunset and originally inspired by a early morning at the oil rigs fishing with my oldest son.
 This image was inspired attleast twelve years ago when we went fishing in Galveston, I think it’s incredible how long the ideas stay before they actually become reality, it’s just a very long process and I’m not sure if they perfect themselves over time or maybe they allow themselves with my skill level or strengthening of my observations in nature.
 Either way, it is a long process and a very interesting process of becoming a finished painting from just a fleeting idea.

-have many sketches, I still have not perfected the idea but the basic flow and the feeling of the city I believe is a great start.
+The pastel of the cars in the city was an image of the rain which I have never quite perfected.
+The blues and the dark reflections is how the rain becomes a mirror.
+I envisioned this probably twenty years ago and I have many sketches, I still have not perfected the idea but the basic flow and the feeling of the city I believe is a great start.
 I am working on creating more images of water that are not actually just lakes or oceans, the way water reflect the sky at night or in the rain.
 Other options that I am pursuing is a night scene of a fountain-all ideas of water and its many different appearances in unique places.
 In the past I wouldn’t have pursued the car-it wasn’t where my skill set was but more the idea than the perfection of its individual pieces.
 I believe the overall idea supercedes the flaws of rendering.

 This whole series I wanted to have fun with whatever object I introduced, not bogged down by details.
 I wanted to attempt to capture the images that have been sketched out and waiting to be finalized for many years.
 I feel I have accomplished the flow and the light and hues that bring emotion and temperature to the standard landscape.

 The waterfall oil painting is of Petit Jean, this is the start of a collection of waterfalls including Turner falls in Oklahoma.
 This is the first image I started and it was after teaching a student how to paint water, rocks and reflections that I was able to work with the details and perfect the reflective nature of water in my own painting.
 I believe this mini series of waterfalls will have probably five new paintings from across the country from trips I took with my son-this one is from a spring break trip to Arkansas.
+The next idea will also be the caves that we observed which I think will complement the images of the waterfalls.

 This is an image where the water is dark and the mirror blocks out the bottom, something I normally capture in most of my water scenes.
 In this image the reflection made the water surface completely opaque.
 More time was spent on the rocks than anything else in this image.